SCOPELabUTA/SCOPELabUTA.github.io/_pages/about.md

 SCOPE Lab is open to new students for the Fall 2025 semester, but will not be accepting new students in Spring 2025 as Dr. Sullivan will be on maternity leave.
 * SCOPE lab is looking for students interested in either software engineering or programming language research.
 * SCOPE lab is not currently looking for new students interested in AI/ML.
-The allotment of students working on SE4AI and AI4SE is full.

 (Yes, our icon is [Allison](https://allisonius.github.io/)'s smiling cat because.... why not?)